leo3904/holberton-system_engineering-devops/0x00-shell_basics/README.md

 2: cd: change working directory to home.
 3: ls -l: list files in long format
 4: ls -a -l: list more files.
+5: ls -a -l -n: display lon format, hiden files a ids numerically in a list.